When I decided to seriously work on my vertical jump, the first question that popped into my mind was:

 Make sure to check out my progress during the 8-week vertical jump training program or read everything about it in this blog post.

 Vert Shock and Jump Manual are by far the two most popular programs of vertical jump training.

 Both programs have been proven to work and will increase your vertical jump significantly.

 However, there are certain athletes that will have better results using Vert Shock and others will make better improvements using the Jump Manual.

-My goal is to provide you with all the information needed to find out which type of athlete you are and to decide which of the two workouts is better suited for you.
+My goal is to provide you with all the information you need to find out which type of athlete you are and to decide which of the two workouts is better suited for you.

-As I have already talked about Vert Shock in great detail in this post, I am going to focus on a review of the Jump Manual today.
+As I have already talked about Vert Shock in great detail in this post, I am going to focus more on the Jump Manual.